2-Round NFL Mock Draft

 17. Las Vegas Raiders – IOL Alijah Vera-Tucker (USC)

-The only place to start for Vegas is on the line.
+Let me preface this first, Mayock and Gruden should be fired.
+Okay, now that we have that out of the way, the only place to start for Vegas is on the line.
 Darrisaw out of Virginia Tech would be interesting here, but after gutting their entire interior line, Vegas needs to get better there.
 Vera-Tucker gives them size (6’4, 315) and is the top-ranked player at his position.

-22. Tennessee Titans – WR Kadarius Toney (Florida)
+20. Chicago Bears – WR Kadarius Toney (Florida)

 23. New York Jets – RB Najee Harris (Alabama)

 If you’re going to add toys, then might as well splurge.
 Najee Harris will be able to provide the power north/south running style the Jets thought they were getting with Bell.
 Take pressure off Darnold by allowing him to get some easy play-action throws.
 With these two picks the Jets will be able to truly understand what they have with the once designated “Chosen One”.Embed from Getty Images